jbff/simple_auto_beatsage_script/README.md

 ## How It Works

 The script:
+1. Determines input type (directory, single file, or YouTube URLs)
+2. For directories:
-1. Scans the input directory for compatible audio files
+   - Scans for compatible audio files
+   - Processes each file
+3. For single files:
+   - Processes the file directly
+4. For YouTube URLs:
+   - Downloads audio from each URL using yt-dlp
+   - Converts to MP3 using ffmpeg
+   - Processes the audio file
+   - Cleans up temporary files
-2. For each file:
+5. For each audio file:
    - Extracts metadata (title, artist) from ID3 tags
    - Creates smart filenames based on metadata (Title - Artist)
    - Uploads the file to Beat Sage with your specified settings